Youth

 - 2nd & 4th Saturday Food Pantry & Soup Kitchen: Set-up starts at 8:30am and serve our guests from 9:00 - 10:00am.
 Come and help provide welcome and care for those who need our help and support.

-- Service Learning Opportunities with community-based non-profit and social justice organizations such as Shalom Farms, FeedMore, CARITAS, Richmond Slave Trail, Indivisible, and others.
+- Service Learning Opportunities with community-based non-profit and social justice organizations such as A Servant's Heart, Shalom Farms, FeedMore, CARITAS, Richmond Slave Trail, Indivisible, and others.

 - Young Leaders in the Church, teens are invited to serve in all of our ministries.
 Find out what feeds your spirit in service and worship!